richardvenneman/appsignal-docs/source/elixir/command-line/index.html.md

 ## Demo

-A command to demonstrate and test the AppSignal for Elixir package gem.
+A command to demonstrate and test the AppSignal for Elixir package.
 Useful for testing the AppSignal installation and configuration.

 Read more about the [appsignal demo][cli-demo] command line tool.